silicongarage/ExpressLRS/README.md

 This branch reverts Stuck-Antenna-Mode introduced in 3.4.x releases back to Use-Best-Antenna mode in 3.3.x and prior.
 Stuck-Antenna-Mode results in a TX configured with dynamic power spending an excessive percentage of time at MAX power state.
 Stuck-Antenna-Mode also significantly increases telemetry dropouts, as the best oriented diversity receiver antenna is no longer automatically chosen based on optimal RSSI.

-This is an experimental branch not ready for prime time.

 Experiment at your own risk.